aaronhurt/zfs-replicate/README.md

 To replicate a root dataset safely to another pool consider `REPLICATE_SETS="zpoolOne:zpoolTwo/zpoolOne"` instead.

-This will result in a 1:1 copy of `zpoolOne` in a separate data set of `zpoolTwo` and will not affect other datasets currently present on the destination.
+This will result in a 1:1 copy of `zpoolOne` in a separate dataset of `zpoolTwo` and will not affect other datasets currently present on the destination.

 ## Configuration